Enable/Disable "how ask works"

 Hand, foot and mouth disease mainly affects children aged under five, particularly those in childcare settings, but it can also affect older children and adults.

 There is no specific treatment for hand, foot and mouth disease and it usually passes in a few days.
-However, paracetamol or ibuprofen may be used to relieve discomfort and fever.
+However, acetaminophen or ibuprofen may be used to relieve discomfort and fever.

-As the viruses that cause hand, foot and mouth disease are spread through contact with the blister fluid, nasal discharge or faecal matter of the infected person, practising good personal hygiene is the best way of preventing contamination.
+As the viruses that cause hand, foot and mouth disease are spread through contact with the blister fluid, nasal discharge or fecal matter of the infected person, practicing good personal hygiene is the best way of preventing contamination.
 It …